whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/URLs/help-google-choose-the-right-canonical-url-for-your-duplicate-pages.md

 - **To manage syndicated content.** If you syndicate your content for publication on other domains, you want to ensure that your preferred URL appears in search results.
 - **To avoid spending crawling time on duplicate pages**.
 You want Googlebot to get the most out of your site, so it's better for it to spend time crawling new (or updated) pages on your site, rather than crawling the desktop and mobile versions of the same pages.

-## Learn which page Google considers canonical
+## Learn Which Page Google Considers Canonical

 Use the [URL Inspection tool](https://support.google.com/webmasters/answer/9012289#google-selected-canonical) to learn which page Google considers canonical.
 Even if you explicitly designate a canonical page, Google might choose a different canonical for various reasons, such as performance or content.

-## Specify a canonical page
+## Specify a Canonical Page

 To specify a canonical URL for duplicate URLs or similar pages, choose one of the following methods.
 While we encourage you to use any of these methods, none of them are required.
 If you don't indicate a canonical URL, we'll identify what we think is the best version or URL.
 Be sure to follow the [general guidelines](https://developers.google.com/search/docs/crawling-indexing/consolidate-duplicate-urls#best-practices).